xuintl/RobotaPsyche/README.md

 # RobotaPsyche

-Repo for a Spring 2022 course.
+Repo for a Spring 2022 course with Prof. Michael Shiloh.